 - Cover the dough with foil and fill with pie weights or dried beans.

 - Bake for about 10-12 minutes, until the crust is matte, not shiny, when you peek below the foil.

 - Gently lift the weighted foil off the crust and bake for 3-5 minutes more .

 - Remove the crust from the oven and cool completely on a rack.

 Make the lemon custard and assemble the pie:

 - Whisk the sugar, yogurt, eggs, lemon zest, and lemon juice together in a bowl.

-- Spread half the rhubarb compote in the bottom of the pie crust, then gently pour the lemon filling over the rhubarb.
+- Spread the rhubarb compote in the bottom of the pie crust, then gently pour the lemon filling over the rhubarb.

 - Bake the pie for 20-25 minutes, until the filling is set and starting to crack at the edges.
 Watch carefully to make sure the edges of the pie crust don't burn and carefully cover them with foil if they're cooking too quickly.

-- Serve with the remaining rhubarb compote on the side and top each slice with whipped cream, if desired.
+- Top each slice with whipped cream, if desired.